AdarshKoppManjunath/ProduceItemRecognitionUsingCNN/README.md

 Step 5: Run all the cells.

 To execute in google colab, copy the google drive dataset  and export it to your own drive.
 Follow all steps from step 3 to step 5.

+Finally to test model through UI, we have a kivy application, but it's not packaged to exe.
+Howerver, On Installing Kivy on your windows machine along with the Tensorflow will help in running the code.